 Environmental Management at PTTEP

-PTTEP is committed to operating the business conscientiously and responsibly towards society and environment through adhering to the Safety, Security, Health, and Environmental (SSHE) Policy, which includes the commitment to the environmental protection.
+PTTEP commits to operate the business conscientiously and responsibly towards society and environment through adhering to the Safety, Security, Health, and Environmental (SSHE) Policy, which includes the commitment to the environmental protection.
 Company personnel, business partners as well as contractors working for or on behalf of the company must implement this SSHE Policy.
 Our implementation of the Environmental Management System (EMS) is integrated in the SSHE Management System implementation, and is aligned with the ISO 14001 international standard.
 Not only all activities throughout the company project life cycle; mainly from the exploration, production and decommissioning phases, but supporting activities for example product transportation, waste management, other logistics activities and supply chain management are also covered by the SSHE Policy.
 For the effective implementation, the Corporate Oversight of SSHE Management System Standard is in place to specify the mandatory key requirements from each individual SSHE standard and the oversight protocol.
 This Corporate Oversight includes how the effective due diligence SSHE assessment shall be carefully done during Merger and Acquisition (M&A) activities and how PTTEP influences Joint Ventures/ Business Partners to achieve PTTEP SSHE requirements.
 Hence, SSHE criteria also set to evaluate SSHE issues and performances during the SSHE due diligence process.

 To achieve Target Zero and the company’s sustainability strategies, the Green Practice Roadmap laid out the strategic plan for the environmental pillar.
 The roadmap supports the mitigation of environmental impacts from our operations, lowering of our carbon and ecological footprints, as well as creation of value-added processes to our business.
 This roadmap supports the company commitment to deliver cleaner and more environmental-friendly petroleum exploration and production by introducing and implementing the various projects in each theme for example; greenhouse gas reduction projects, energy efficiency, green procurement, green logistics, and etc.

 For a good performance management, PTTEP requires all operating assets to implement and certify for the ISO14001 within 2 years after execution of the production phase or after new acquisition of brown field, which resulted in the achievement of ISO 14001:2015 certification for our operating assets both Thailand and International Assets.
-Last but not least, PTTEP commits to 100% reporting of our environmental performances for all operating Assets and supporting functions in accordance with the Global Reporting Initiative (GRI) Sustainability Reporting Standard for the “In Accordance – Core” Option, Oil and Gas Sector Disclosures – OGSD, as well as international frameworks for sustainability management such as Oil and Gas Industry Guidance on Voluntary Sustainability of the International Petroleum Industry Environmental Conservation Association (IPIECA) and Dow Jones Sustainability Indices (DJSI).
-The environmental performance reports cover the following, but not limited to: energy consumption, GHG and air emission, water withdrawal, water discharge, waste disposal, spill, biodiversity and ecosystem services, produced water disposal.
+Last but not least, PTTEP commits to 100% reporting of our environmental performances for all operating Assets under operational control and supporting functions in accordance with the Global Reporting Initiative (GRI) Sustainability Reporting Standard for the “In Accordance – Core” Option, Oil and Gas Sector Disclosures – OGSD, and international frameworks for sustainability management under Oil and Gas Industry Guidance on Voluntary Sustainability of the International Petroleum Industry Environmental Conservation Association (IPIECA).
+The environmental performance reports cover the following, but not limited to: energy consumption, greenhouse gases and air emission, water withdrawal, water discharge, waste generation and disposal, spill, biodiversity and ecosystem services and produced water disposal.